 It’s unfortunate that many business owners are ignoring social media — especially Facebook and Twitter — and especially when it comes to customer service.

-One of my clients is opening a “rage room” in Tempe this weekend.
-Someone wanted to book a party and had a question.
+One of my clients opened a “rage room” in Tempe.
+Back when he first opened, someone wanted to book a party and had a question.
 The contact form on the website gave her an error message when she tried to send it.
 Where did she go?
 FACEBOOK.

 She sent a message and I got the notification.
 I replied for her to call the owner with his number and reported the contact form error to the webmaster.